pyControl/docs/docs/user-guide/programming-tasks.md

 goto_state('state_B')
 ```

 When a state transition occurs two special events called `'exit'` and `'entry'` are generated.
 The `'exit'` event is evaluated in the state that is being exited, while the `'entry'` event is evaluated in the state which is being entered.
-These events allow code to be exectued every time a state is entered or exited, irrespective of the event that triggered the state transition.
+These events allow code to be executed every time a state is entered or exited, irrespective of the event that triggered the state transition.
 Example usage:

 ```python